 Whenever soldiers go on leave, it always plays out exactly the same: “Oh!
 You’re in the Army?
 My friend from work’s brother is in the Navy, so I know allllllll about it…” This is followed by a in-depth one-sided discussion about what people think they know about the Army, usually followed by some uncomfortable questions.

-Here’s a list of assumptions we get that leave us sitting there thinking, “No, dude.
+Here’s a list of misconceptions Army members get that leave them sitting there thinking, “No, dude.
 Not even close.”

 1. “You’re exactly like the other branches of the Armed Forces.”